-At December 31, 2023, we had \$1.09 billion in loans secured by commercial real estate, \$314.8 million in agricultural real estate loans, \$195.8 million in construction loans and \$136.2 million in other commercial loans.
-Commercial real estate loans, agricultural real estate, construction and other commercial loans represented 48.6%, 14.0%, 8.7% and 6.1%, respectively, of our loan portfolio.
-At December 31, 2023, we had \$16.6 million of reserves specifically allocated to these loan types.
-While commercial real estate, agricultural real estate, construction and other commercial loans are generally more interest rate sensitive and carry higher yields than do residential mortgage loans, these types of loans generally expose a lender to greater risk of non-payment and loss than single-family residential mortgage loans because repayment of the loans often depends on the successful operation of the property, the income stream of the borrowers and, for construction loans, the accuracy of the estimate of the property's value at completion of construction and the estimated cost of construction.
+At December 31, 2024, we had \$1.12 billion in loans secured by commercial real estate, \$327.7 million in agricultural real estate loans, \$164.3 million in construction loans and \$131.3 million in other commercial loans.
+Commercial real estate loans, agricultural real estate, construction and other commercial loans represented 48.5%, 14.2%, 7.1% and 5.7%, respectively, of our loan portfolio.
+At December 31, 2024, we had \$17.8 million of reserves specifically allocated to these loan types.
+While commercial real estate, agricultural real estate, construction and other commercial loans are generally more interest rate sensitive and carry higher yields than do residential mortgage loans, these types of loans generally expose a lender to greater risk of non-payment and loss than single-family residential mortgage loans because repayment of the loans often depends on the successful operation of the property, the income stream of the borrowers and, for construction.
 Such loans typically involve larger loan balances to single borrowers or groups of related borrowers compared to single-family residential mortgage loans.
 We monitor loan concentrations on an individual relationship and industry wide basis to monitor the amount of risk we have in our loan portfolio.